Kernix13/markdown-cheatsheet/README.md

 ### Tab

-It took me a hile how to show the 3 backticks for a code block.
-For that and other tricky markdown that will not dispay, hit the <kbd>TAB</kbd> button twice then enter your code
+It took me a while how to show the 3 backticks for a code block.
+For that and other tricky markdown that will not dispay, hit the <kbd>TAB</kbd> button twice then enter your code:

     This is a TAB code block, check with `backticks`